-How To Clear The App Cache On The Apple iPhone 8 And iPhone 8 Plus
+How To Clear The App Cache On The Apple iPhone 8 and iPhone 8 Plus

 Typically, the reason you’ll want to completely clear your cache is when a specific app is having issues on your phone.
 If you are having issues because of a particular app, the most effective solution is to clear that app cache.
 You can make use of the steps below to clear the app cache on your device.

-- Click on Settings and then select General
+- Tap Settings and then General

-- Click on iPhone Storage
+- Tap iPhone Storage

-- Click on ‘Offload App’ to free up storage and empty cache
+- Tap Offload App to free up storage and empty cache

 It’s important to note that using this option will delete all app data, including usernames, passwords, game progress, etc.

-Precautions When Clearing the App Cache
+Precautions When Clearing The App Cache

 Sometimes, even after clearing the cache, issues will still persist.
 The best option then is to reboot the device.
 It’s crucial to point out that before you carry out the reset process on your Apple iPhone 8 Plus, you should backup your important files.
 This will ensure that you do not lose any important data on your smartphone.